Damon Wayans Jr.

-Damon Kyle Wayans Jr. (born November 18, 1982) is an American actor and comedian.
-He starred as Brad Williams in the ABC sitcom Happy Endings, for which he was nominated for the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series in 2012, and as Coach in the Fox sitcom New Girl.
-In 2014, he starred in the comedy film Let's Be Cops, and provided the voice of Wasabi in Big Hero 6.
+Damon Kyle Wayans Jr. (/'wei.@nz/ WAY-ənz; born November 18, 1982) is an American actor and comedian.
+He starred as Brad Williams in the ABC sitcom Happy Endings (2011–2013), for which he was nominated for a Critics' Choice Television Award in 2012, and as Coach in the Fox sitcom New Girl (2011, 2014–2015).
+He also provided the voice of Wasabi in the Disney animated film Big Hero 6 (2014).
+Since 2023, Wayans has hosted the game show Raid the Cage on CBS.

-He is the eldest son of actor and comedian Damon Wayans, and nephew of Keenen Ivory Wayans, Shawn Wayans, Kim Wayans, and Marlon Wayans.
+He is the oldest son of actor and comedian Damon Wayans, and nephew of Dwayne Wayans, Keenen Ivory Wayans, Kim Wayans, Shawn Wayans and Marlon Wayans.

 Early life

 Wayans was born on November 18, 1982, in Huntington, Vermont, to Lisa Thorner and actor and comedian Damon Wayans of the Wayans family.
 He has three younger siblings: Michael, Cara Mia, and Kyla.

 Career

+1994–2010: Early credits

 Wayans made his film debut in 1994 when he was cast in his father's feature film, Blankman, playing Young Kevin.
 He later appeared on his father's sitcom My Wife and Kids as John, one of Junior's friends.
 He later worked as a staff writer on the series.

-He appeared in and served as a writer on The Underground.
-Wayans Jr. also surprised audiences when he garnered a standing ovation during his debut appearance on Def Comedy Jam.
+Wayans began performing stand-up under the pseudonym Kyle Green, in an attempt to establish an identity separate from his family.
+In 2006, he appeared in and served as a writer on The Underground under his real name.
+Wayans also surprised audiences when he garnered a standing ovation during his debut appearance on Def Comedy Jam.
 He starred in the Wayans family comedy Dance Flick as the film's main character, Thomas.
+In 2010, he appeared in the Adam McKay comedy film The Other Guys.